CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

    ![](https://github.com/anushabc/MCW-Continuous-delivery-in-Azure-DevOps/blob/prod/Hands-on%20lab/media/imgdepre.png?raw=true "Lab Environment")

 1. To get the lab environment details, you can select the **Environment Details** tab.
-Additionally, the credentials will also be emailed to your email address provided at registration.
+Additionally, the credentials will also be emailed to your registered email address.
 You can also open the Lab Guide in a separate and full window by selecting the **Split Window** from the lower right corner.
 Also, you can start, stop and restart virtual machines from the **Resources** tab.

    ![](media/2dgn139.png "Enter Email")